saveourtool/diktat/info/guide/guide-chapter-3.md

 When declaring more than one class or zero classes (e.g. only functions), as per rule [2.2.1](#r2.2.1), you should document the whole file in the header KDoc.
 When declaring top-level structures, keep the following order:
 1. Top-level constants and properties (following same order as properties inside a class: `const val`,`val`, `lateinit var`, `var`)
-2. Type-aliases (grouped by their visibility modifiers)
+2. Type aliases (grouped by their visibility modifiers)
 2. Interfaces, classes and objects (grouped by their visibility modifiers)
 3. Extension functions
 4. Other functions